gedsonmarcelino/aws-node-samples/README.md

-# aws-node-template
+# aws-node-samples

-AWS Lambda Templates using Node (javascript/typescript).
+AWS Lambda Samples using NodeJS.

 ## List of samples